bitcoin-sv/merchantapi-reference/README.md

 * `AppSettings`
   * `QuoteExpiryMinutes` - specified fee quote expiry time.
 Default: 10 minutes;
   * `NotificationIntervalSec` - how often does notification service  check if there are any new messages available.
 Default: 60 seconds
+  * `ZmqConnectionTestIntervalSec` - how often does ZMQ subscription service test that the connection with node is still alive.
+Default: 60 seconds
   * `RestAdminAPIKey` - authorization key for accessing administration interface.
 Required.
   * `DeltaBlockHeightForDoubleSpendCheck` - Number of old blocks that are checked for  double spends.
 Default: 144 (one day).
   * `WifPrivateKey` - private key that is used to sign responses with.
 Can not be specified if `MinerIdServer` is specified